11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 - Ensure the build is accessible across relevant platforms and is publicly accessible.
 - Include any necessary instructions for running the build, such as system requirements or installation steps.
 ```
+<a href="https://11gscanlan.itch.io/slimeshock">Link to a playable build of the project on Itch.io</a>

+To run the build, simply download the .zip file in the download section at the bottom of the page.
+Then extract and run the slimeshock.exe file.

 ### Video Demonstration
 ```